Expectations for Adjudication Within Cases Brought As Small Claims Court ProceedingsPage last modified: March 02 2022

 The small claims court is a busy court which is designed to handle matters in a relatively informal and summary fashion.
 The court plays a vital role in the administration of justice in the province by ensuring meaningful and cost-effective access for cases involving relatively modest claims for damages.
 In order to meet its mandate, the processes and procedures in that court are relatively streamlined.
 When it comes to the sufficiency of reasons, an appellate court must take this context into account.
 See Massoudinia v.
 Volfson, 2013 ONCA 29 (CanLII), Maple Ridge Community Management Ltd. v.
 Peel Condominium Corp.
 No. 231, 2015 ONCA 520 (CanLII).
 Similarly, the Deputy Judge must be given flexibility in adapting trial procedure to the circumstances he or she is faced with.
 I so not intend to address every ground of appeal, but I will deal with those that appear most significant.

 Per the Divisional Court within the Li decision as stated above, while citing the Supreme Court in Housen, factual findings by a lower court are "disturbed", meaning altered or directed for a fresh Trial, only where the lower court made unreasonable findings.
 It is notable, and the point of this article, that what is "unreasonable" and what is imperfect are commonly two very distinct things.
 Interestingly, in Li, the Divisional Court went on to state that an appeal court will attend to judicial errors in law where the error demonstratively affects the result, meaning the decision in the case.
-The higher expectation of accuracy when applying the law to facts, rather than when determining the facts, can be frustrating to litigants who feel that the Trial judge failed to adequately understand the truth of what actually occurred; and therefore applying the law upon inaccurately determined facts, being the full truth within the 'story' at issue, may lead to an injustice.
-Ultimately, it is important to bear in mind that the system is designed to reasonable seek justice; however, exacting justice perfectly will always remain as a pursuit when such involves the imperfections of humanity including the imperfect humanity as exists within judges.
+The higher expectation of accuracy when applying the law to facts, rather than when determining the facts, can be frustrating to litigants who feel that the Trial judge failed to adequately understand the truth of what actually occurred; and therefore applying the law upon inaccurately determined facts, being the full truth within the story in the legal case at issue, may lead to an injustice.
+Ultimately, it is important to bear in mind that the system is designed to reasonably seek justice; however, perfect justice will always remain as a pursuit when such involves the imperfections of humanity including the imperfect humanity as exists within judges.